Winter Safety Tips for Forklifts

 Winter weather safety tips for forklift drivers frequently center around equipment inspections – and for good reason.
 OSHA requires inspections of all forklifts before they’re used each day, but those checks become even more important in winter.
 Cold temperatures can decrease tire pressure and cause hoses to crack.
-Fail to spot these issues ahead of time and you could end up in a serious forklift accident.
+Always be sure to check your fluid levels, particularly at the start of the day.
+Cold temperatures can cause fluids to freeze or move more slowly through the hydraulic system, impairing performance or causing equipment failure.
+Let your engine run for a while before getting down to work so the fluids can warm up before you start.
+Spot these issues ahead of time to avoid a serious forklift accident.

 Environmental inspections are important, too.
 Winter driving safety often boils down to how clear your travel path is.
 Hazards like ice and water can cause forklifts to lose traction and slide out of control.
 To avoid such incidents, do a quick walkthrough of the environment you plan to drive your lift through.
 By spotting hazards in advance, you’ll be much more likely to avoid them altogether.

 In icy or snowy conditions, it’s best to take your time when operating a forklift.
 Accelerate and decelerate slowly to avoid losing control on slippery surfaces.
 And always use extra caution when making turns.

 You should always be alert when operating in or around heavy equipment, but even more so during winter.
 Even if you are operating safely, you need to keep an eye out for other operators who might be distracted by the cold.